KMKR0910/clinic-web-app/README.md

 - Optimized CSS and frontend components

----

-##  Future Enhancements

-- Online payment integration
-- Email/SMS appointment reminders
-- Doctor dashboard
-- Patient medical history tracking
-- Mobile application support

----

-## 📄 License
+##  License

 This project was developed for **academic and educational purposes**.

 ---

+Developers
+- K.M.K.Rashmika
+- K.H.C.N.Rathnaweera